Chiang, Yung-chen, Ph.D.

 I am currently working on a multi-volume new biography of Hu Shi, the most important intellectual leader in twentieth-century China.
 The first volume, Educating Hu Shi, 1891-1917, was published in 2011 both in Taiwan (traditional-character-edition) and in China (simplified-character-edition).
-The second volume, The Midday Sun: Hu Shi and China’s New Culture, 1917-1927, is scheduled to be published in 2013.
+The second volume, The Midday Sun: Hu Shi and China’s New Culture, 1917-1927, was published in Taiwan and China in 2013.

 Courses Regularly Taught:

 HIST 252: US/East Asian Relations

 HIST 350: Samurai in Feudal Japan

 HIST 353: Industrial East Asia

 The Midday Sun: Hu Shi and China's New Culture, 1917-1927 (Shewo qishei: Hu Shi, Vol. Two, Rizheng dangzhong, 1917-1927), simplified-Chinese-character edition, Hangzhou: Zhejiang People's Publishing House, August 2013; traditional-Chinese character edition, Taipei: Linking Publishing Company, November 2013